liquidctl/liquidctl/docs/developer/process.md

 Besides unscheduled patch releases, a new minor release is expected once every 12 weeks.

-In the four weeks before a scheduled release major changes, like new buses or large refactorings, stop being merged into the main branch.
+In the four weeks before a scheduled release, major changes, like new buses or large refactorings, stop being merged into the main branch.
 This period is referred to as the _major change freeze._  New drivers on existing buses can still be merged during the major change freeze.